wildtreetech/ohjh/images/hub/README.md

 The image is based on https://github.com/jupyterhub/zero-to-jupyterhub-k8s/tree/master/images/hub.
 That image is the official image used in the Zero2JupyterHub guide.
-We make our own because we want to add a service to the image and because we want to deploy a version of JupyterHub which has not yet been released.
+We make our own because we want to use a modified version of oauthenticator which has not yet been released.

-Once there is a release of v0.9 (~April 2019) we should switch to the standard image, or inherit from it.
+Once there is a release we should switch to the standard image, or inherit from it.